crookedstorm/fibsrv/README.md

 lovely for setting things up given a little time and testing.
 This also implies that there's a k8s cluster to plug into.

-### Actual Parallelism
-As hinted at above, I don't think starting one multithreaded golang process is all that mighty.
-Golang's http primitives are remarkably capable, but that doesn't mean a concerted effort wouldn't require horizontal scaling behind a load balancer.

-The dynamic load balancing you can get from autoscaling mechanisms is a thing of beauty.
-Kubernetes can do that behind a service regardless of platform if you don't rely on "load balancer" service types for everything.

 ### External Monitoring

 The telescope was invented for more reasons than viewing the sky.
 It pays to be able to tell if the entire system is down, not just one pod.
 You cannot get an alert from inside a network that cannot communicate, for instance.

 ### Remote Logging